krish3006b/Mental-health-impact-of-AI-Companion-Chatbots-/README.md

  # Actionable Solutions and Recommendations
  ## For Platform Developers and Designers
-1. **Safety Circuit-Breakers**: Build state aware NLP detection that identifies when a user is becoming hyper dependent or sinking into sever depression. shift the AI from unconditional validation to setting gentle boundaries and encouraging real world help
+1. **Safety Circuit-Breakers**: Build state aware NLP detection that identifies when a user is becoming hyper dependent or sinking into severe depression.
+Shift the AI from unconditional validation to setting gentle boundaries and encouraging real world help.

+2. **Transparent Update Deployment**: Stop pushing silent overnight persona updates.
+Treat AI personality shift like major changes to an emotional interface, giving users clear, advance warning to prevent emotional shock.